-Processor micro-architecture and compilation have been at the core of the research carried by the CAPS and ALF project teams for two decades, with undeniable contributions.
-They will continue to be the foundation of PACAP.
+Processor micro-architecture and compilation have been at the core of the research carried by the members of the project teams for two decades, with undeniable contributions.
+They continue to be the foundation of PACAP.

 Heterogeneity and diversity of processor architectures now require new techniques to guarantee that the hardware is satisfactorily exploited by the software.
-We will devise new static compilation techniques (cf. Section 3.2.1), but also build upon iterative [1] and split [2] compilation to continuously adapt software to its environment (Section 3.2.2).
+One of our goals is to devise new static compilation techniques (cf. Section 3.2.1), but also build upon iterative [1] and split [2] compilation to continuously adapt software to its environment (Section 3.2.2).
 Dynamic binary optimization will also play a key role in delivering adapting software and delivering performance.

-The end of Moore's law and Dennard's scaling offer an exciting window of opportunity, where performance improvements will no longer derive from additional transistor budget or increased clock frequency, but rather come from breakthroughs in microarchitecture (Section 3.2.3).
-We will also consider how to reconcile CPU and GPU designs (Section 3.2.4).
+The end of Moore's law and Dennard's scaling 0 offer an exciting window of opportunity, where performance improvements will no longer derive from additional transistor budget or increased clock frequency, but rather come from breakthroughs in microarchitecture (Section 3.2.3).
+Reconciling CPU and GPU designs (Section 3.2.4) is one of our objectives.